sundarcse1216/spring-boot-crud/README.md

 Prerequisites
 =============
 Install MondoDB-3.4.9 ( https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu )
-MongoDB support 64-bit machines only, it won't support 32-bit machines. after install the MongoDB just start the Mongo service and run this application.
+MongoDB support 64-bit machines only, it will not support 32-bit machines. after install the MongoDB just start the Mongo service and run this application.

 Author